thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_In_The_Browser.desc.md

 ## Debugging Using the Sources Tab

 So far we've been debugging issues using `console.log` and while that is a fine place to start, once our programs become larger and more complex, we need better tools to diagnose and fix our errors!

-### Understanding JavaScript Errors

-Before we take a look at the `sources` tab, let's make sure we have a good idea of what kind of errors we commonly encounter and why they happen.
-Understanding this fundamentally will make debugging faster and far less painful!

-### Common JavaScript Errors

-`TypeError` -

-`SyntaxError` - this one is pretty self explanitory, something is wrong with your syntax (make sure Array brackets, curly braces, quotes and parenthasis close!)

-`ReferenceError`

-`RangeError`

-A big part of becoming a developer is not only learning how to code, but learning how to use valuable tools to help you build faster and more efficiently.
+But first - lets examine the tool we will be using to do this!

 ## Chrome Developer Tools (Elements, Console, Network, Resources)